Chancellor to Announce £18m Investment in Science Funding

 • A £16m contribution from the British government towards the new £64m Stratified Medicine Imaging Centre of Excellence.
 The centre will provide life science research and innovation facilities at the New South Glasgow Hospitals Campus.

-• A £1.2m contribution from the British government towards a £4m MedCity Scotland facility which aims at bringing together medical professionals, entrepreneurs and business personnel in order to create and bring new medical technology to the market.
+• A £1.2m contribution from the British government towards a £4m MedCity Scotland facility which aims at bringing together medical professionals, entrepreneurs and business personnel to create and bring new medical technology to the market.

 Other funding for these projects will be provided by local partners in Glasgow, the Scottish government, Scottish Funding Council, Glasgow City Council, the University of Glasgow and the University of Strathclyde.